tytydraco/yessleep/out/Does_anyone_know_anything_about_Channel_77.md

 I think I really fucked up this time.
 I know it's my fault but I don't think I can do anything about it.
 I can't keep listening to everything the channel tells me to do.
 I don't even know how long it's been but that smell from the microwave is driving me insane.
 I can't do anything about it though.

 It was my fucking cat.
 My cat was in the microwave.
 I didn't even remember I had one until I found it.
 Why would I think it was a microwave meal?
 I couldn't manage to clean it up.
 What the fuck is actually happening?
-First my shows are getting interrupted, then my car fucking dies and now Jackson is leaving his clothes all over the apartment???
+First my shows are getting interrupted, then my cat fucking dies and now Jackson is leaving his clothes all over the apartment???
 I can't do this anymore.
 I'm kicking him out.

 The channel reminded me about something today.
 He told me that I needed to drink something.
 I hadn't eaten or drank anything in like a week, I don't even know how I forgot so I just made a quick smoothie to solve both of my problems.
 Still a bit hungry though.